Abstract:

 Lycium barbarum L. var.

 auranticarpum K.F.Ching were predominantly flavonoids, alkaloids, phenolic acids, amino acids, and their derivatives, with a general trend of up-regulation.
-These metabolites may be linked to the growth, development, disease resistance, and nutritional value of
+These metabolites might be linked to the growth, development, disease resistance, and nutritional value of

 Lycium barbarum L. var.